Phundamentals/Phundamentals/README.md

 ---

+`Encapsulate what varies, and separate it from what stays the same.` ~ _The Many_

+---

 `If you want to go fast, go alone.
 If you want to go far, go together.` ~ _African proverb_